 In Fall 2020, Dr. Narges Rabii-Rakin met with RSCCD's hired consultant, Dr. Charles H.F.
 Davis III, about the need to assess the perceptions and experiences of District faculty and staff related to issues of diversity, equity, and inclusion.
 In partnership with the RSCCD Office of Research, Planning & Institutional Effectiveness, a perceptions survey instrument was developed and administered in February 2021.
 A total of 651 respondents participated in the survey, 70% of which were from across the two District campuses and nearly 50% of which had 10 or more years of employment by the District.
 More than 40% of all respondents racially identified as White, 30% of respondents racially identified as Hispanic, 11% of respondents racially identified as Asian or Asian American, and only 3% of respondents racially identified as Black or African American (see Table 1.)
-The assessment included 30 items across two primary sections: 1) faculty and staff perceptions of diversity and professional equity, and 2) faculty and staff perceptions of institutional commitments to student diversity, equity, and inclusion.
+The assessment included 30 items across two primary sections: 1) faculty and staff perceptions of diversity and professional equity, and 2) faculty and staff perceptions.